Circular (Yet Sound) Proofs: Concluding Remarks

 \textbf{Acknowledgments}\; Both authors were partially funded by European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme, grant agreement ERC-2014-CoG 648276 (AUTAR).
 First author partially funded by MINECO through TIN2013-48031-C4-1-P (TASSAT2).
 We acknowledge the work of Jordi Coll who conducted experimental results for finding and visualizing actual circular resolution proofs of small instances of the sparse pigeonhole principle.
+We thank Moritz M\"uller for comments and for carefully reading an earlier version of the paper.